trackmania-rl/tmrl/README.md

 ### Results

-We encourage you to watch our series of (TODO: incomming) YouTube videos to visualize some AIs learnt in TMRL.
+We encourage you to watch our series of (TODO: incoming) YouTube videos to visualize some AIs learned in TMRL.

 We train policies in Real-Time with several observation spaces.
 We show that our AIs are able to take advantage of the more complex types of observations in order to learn complex dynamics, leading to more clever policies:

-In the following experiment, on top of the raw speed, the blue car is using a single LIDAR measurement whereas the red car is using an history of 4 LIDAR measurements.
+In the following experiment, on top of the raw speed, the blue car is using a single LIDAR measurement whereas the red car is using a history of 4 LIDAR measurements.
 The positions of both cars are captured at constant time intervals in this animation:

 ![Turn](readme/img/turn_tm20.gif)

-The blue car learnt to drive at a constant speed, as it is the best it can do from its naive observation space.
+The blue car learned to drive at a constant speed, as it is the best it can do from its naive observation space.
-Conversely, the red car is able to infer higher-order dynamics from the history of 4 LIDARs, and successfully learnt to break, take the apex of the curve, and accelerate again after this sharp turn, which is slightly better in this situation.
+Conversely, the red car is able to infer higher-order dynamics from the history of 4 LIDARs and successfully learned to break, take the apex of the curve, and accelerate again after this sharp turn, which is slightly better in this situation.

 ## Advanced